ni/measurement-plugin-python/CONTRIBUTING.md

 - nidevice_grpc/README.md
 - nidevice_grpc/session.proto

 The latest .proto files are available in [Azure Repo](https://dev.azure.com/ni/DevCentral/_git/ASW?path=/Source/Protos).
-From the Azure Repo manually download and overwrite the proto files under the `ni_measurement_service\_internal\stubs\proto` folder.
+From the Azure Repo manually download and overwrite the proto files under the `ni_measurementlink_service\_internal\stubs\proto` folder.

 Run `poetry run python scripts/generate_grpc_stubs.py`.
 This generates the required *.py file for the listed proto files.
 The required `grpcio-tools` package is already added as a development dependency in pyproject.toml.